 When Japan didn’t surrender after the Hiroshima bombing, the United States launched a more powerful atomic bomb attack on Nagasaki three days after the Hiroshima attack.
 On August 8th, the Soviet Union officially declared war on Japan.
 At this point, Japan’s Emperor Hirohito finally decided to surrender.

 WW2 consequently ended on September 2, when US General Douglas MacArthur officially accepted Japan’s surrender, bringing an end to 2,194 days of a deadly war that changed the course of the entire world.

 Germany Wins WW2 Alternate History

 Many historians believe that the nations that make the least mistakes win the war.
 That’s undoubtedly true.
-Let’s discuss alternative German strategies in fateful incidents which could have become favorable for Germany, making it close to winning WW2.
+Let’s discuss alternative German strategies in fateful incidents that could have become favorable for Germany, making it close to winning WW2.

 Dunkirk – 1940

 If Germans hadn’t stopped for three days to reorganize before attacking Dunkirk, they would have crippled the Western allies for good.
 This way, Britain won’t have enough forces to defend its homeland because of the unrecoverable military loss at Dunkirk.
 Lastly, Britain would be sitting at a round table to negotiate a peace settlement with Germany.

 Battle of Britain – 1940